Language is communication

 The concept was that if you heard something enough times and repeated it enough times, you would eventually memorize it and learn the language.

-That is only one of the hundreds of language learning theories that gained popularity throughout the last century.
+That is only one of the hundreds of language learning theories that have gained popularity throughout the last century.

 There are many more.

 When you consider the huge range of approaches to language learning, you might wonder, “Do we know anything about how people learn languages?”